dotneet/yes-we-canvas/README.md

 # Yes we canvas

-YWC(Yes we canvas) is a tool for writing animation in javascript and exporting as video file easily.
+YWC(Yes we canvas) is a tool for writing animation in javascript and exporting animation as a video file easily.

 # Dependencies

- - NodeJS (5.0 or later)
+ - NodeJS (8.0 or later)
  - ffmpeg
- - PhantomJS
+ - Chrome 60 or later

 # Set Up

 ```
-npm i -g bower webpack node-dev
-npm i
+npm install
-bower i
+bower install
 npm run build
 ```